Qazeer/InfoSec-Notes/Linux/Priv_Esc/2-Methodology.md

 find / -type f -user root -perm -6000 -exec stat -c "%A %a %n" {} \; 2>/dev/null
 ```

-Look for "GTFOBins" or any unusual binaries in the list of SUID/GUID files
+Look for `GTFOBins` or any unusual binaries in the list of `SUID` / `GUID`
-enumerated.
+files enumerated.

 ###### "GTFOBins"

-The "GTFOBins" are binaries that can be used to bypass local security
+The `GTFOBins` are binaries that can be used to bypass local security
 restrictions and notably escape to shell.

 The following binaries can be exploited to elevate privileges on the